Insider Sell: EVP, General Cou - GuruFocus.com

 On May 23, 2023, William Hutton, EVP, General Counsel & Secy of Reinsurance Group of America Inc (RGA, Financial), sold 345 shares of the company's stock.
-This recent transaction has caught the attention of investors and market analysts, as it may provide insights into the company's future prospects and the insider's perspective on its current valuation.
+This recent transaction has caught the attention of investors and market analysts, as it may provide insights into the company's performance and future prospects.

 Who is William Hutton?